Process and methods

 Relevant legislation or policies may be identified in the literature search and used to inform guidelines (such as drug safety updates from the Medicines and Healthcare products Regulatory Agency [MHRA]).
 Legislation and policy does not need quality assessment in the same way as other evidence, given the nature of the source.
 National policy or legislation can be quoted verbatim in the guideline (for example, Health and Social Care Act ), where needed.

-Any unpublished data should be quality assessed in the same way as published studies (see section 6.2).
+Any unpublished data should be quality assessed in the same way as published studies (see the section on assessing quality of evidence: critical appraisal, analysis, and certainty in the findings).
 Ideally, if additional information is needed to complete the quality assessment, the investigators should be contacted.
 Similarly, if data from studies in progress are included, they should be quality assessed in the same way as published studies.
 Confidential information should be kept to a minimum, and a structured abstract of the study must be made available for public disclosure during consultation on the guideline.

 Grey literature may be quality assessed in the same way as published literature, although because of its nature, such an assessment may be more difficult.
 Consideration should therefore be given to the elements of quality that are most likely to be important.